Patrick Bellegarde-Smith, President

 Claudine Michel, Executive Director

-Claudine Michel served for many years as Director of the Center for Black Studies Research at the University of California, Santa Barbara, as well as Professor of Black Studies and Assistant Vice-Chancellor for Student Affairs.
+Claudine Michel served for many years as Director of the Center for Black Studies Research at the University of California, Santa Barbara, where she is currently Professor of Black Studies and Assistant Vice-Chancellor for Student Affairs.
 She received a BA in Education from the École Normale Supérieure; studied at the Faculté d’Ethnologie, Université d’État d’Haïti; and earned a PhD in International Education from the University of California, Santa Barbara.
 Her research has appeared in many scholarly venues and she is the author and co-editor of a number of volumes on education, Black studies, and Haitian Vodou.
 Her current work re-conceptualizes alternative modes of knowledge production and models of pedagogical interventions grounded in both education and religion.
-She is a former President of the Haitian Studies Association and the long-time editor of the only peer-reviewed journal on Haiti, the Journal of Haitian Studies, published by the UCSB Center for Black Studies Research for the Haitian Studies Association.
+She is a former President of the Haitian Studies Association and the long-time editor of the only peer-reviewed journal on Haiti, The Journal of Haitian Studies, published by the UCSB Center for Black Studies Research for the Haitian Studies Association.
 Dr. Michel is founding member of KOSANBA, A Scholarly Association for the Studies of Haitian Vodou and Culture and a founding editor of Kalfou, A Journal of Comparative Ethnic and Relational Studies, both housed at the UCSB Center for Black Studies Research.
 After the 2010 earthquake, she served as consultant for Direct Relief International on its Haiti community projects and is a member of the Haiti Soleil Board of Directors.
 Recent awards include an excellence and service award from the Haitian Studies Association and the prestigious Jean-Price Mars Medal from the Faculté d’Ethnologie, Université d’État d’Haïti.

 Richard Brent Turner is a professor of Religious Studies and African American Studies at the University of Iowa.
 He received his PhD in religion from Princeton University.
 His scholarship is in the areas of African American religious history, African American Islam, and African diasporic religious and musical traditions in New Orleans.
 He is the author of Jazz Religion, the Second Line, and Black New Orleans (Indiana University Press, 2009), Islam in the African-American Experience, Second Edition (Indiana University Press, 2003), and a wide variety of articles.
 Turner is also on the editorial board of the Journal of Africana Religions.